bachvand5/CoderSchool_ToDoList/README.md

 # CoderSchool_ToDoList
-# Pre-work - *ToDoList*
+# Pre-work - *ToDoList-v2*

 ToDoList is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Huynh, Thi Bach Van

-Time spent: 3 hours spent in total
+Time spent: 9 hours spent in total

 ## User Stories